 Samir’s commentaries are consistent with President Assad’s assessment of the Imperialists’ strategy of “divide and conquer”:

 Recent pictures taken by Samir March 2017 and sent to Sarah Abed for exclusive use in articles.
-St. Mary’s Aramaic Syriac church and the marketplace in Al Qamishly.
+St. Mary’s Aramaic Syriac church in Al Qamishly.

 Question: What was life like in Al Hasaka prior to the launch of the dirty war on Syria?

 Answer: Life was great.
 The diversity was a positive attribute to the area.
 Al Hasaka is influenced by the Turkish, Syrian, and Kurdish cultures.
 You would see Turkish soap operas on local TV. , hear Turkish music, along with Merdali, and other types in the streets, blaring from the speakers of cars.
 I used to go to the music shops and pick up the latest Turkish songs.
 There were many restaurants, hospitals, hotels, and outdoor parks.
 Kurds had assimilated into the culture.
 They were considered Syrian citizens.
 Many of the Christians had family in Sweden.
 They would come for the summer.
 There were good relations between all of the different ethnicities and religious affiliations.
 It was hard to distinguish who was who in the streets.
 There was a bustling social life and people were generally content with their lives.